R3Conclave/conclave-core-sdk/docs/docs/mail.md

 ### Encryption

+Conclave Mail uses the respected Noise protocol framework with AES-GCM and SHA-256 for encryption.
 The encryption key used by an enclave is private to that enclave.
 The enclave uses a random session key which changes each time the enclave restarts.
-Enclaves can decrypt any message encrypted and delivered by older clients.
-The format uses the respected Noise protocol framework with AES-GCM and SHA-256.

 ### Authentication